 Answer

-We do intend simple effects, as we calculate four simple effects for the ostracism factor (one in the moderated conditions, one in the non-moderated conditions, for both first and last measure).
+We did intend simple effects, as we calculated four simple effects for the ostracism factor (one in the moderated conditions, one in the non-moderated conditions, for both first and last measure).
 The reviewer refers to the set of 52 studies where a second factor is included, where we calculated the simple effect of ostracism within the non-moderated level.
-We clarified this in the manuscript and now reads
+We clarified this in the revised manuscript.
+Specifically, we now write:

 Standardized effects were calculated across the ostracism factor, where the 52 studies with a cross-cutting variable were included as a simple effect of ostracism within the non-moderated level.